 Families, carers and friends of a person with BPD often need support for themselves, so they are better able to provide support.
 Finding a counsellor, friend or other support can be important.
 While there are many supports for carers in general (i.e. not specific to carers of someone with BPD), many people find it useful to have support specifically relating to BPD.

-For easy reference, you can download our When A Family Member Or Friend Has Borderline Personality Disorder (520KB PDF) or the Australian BPD Foundation’s Help Tips for Families and Carers flyer (415KB PDF).
+Download our helpful guide for families, friends and supporters (PDF, 1.05MB) or the Australian BPD Foundation’s Help Tips for Families and Carers flyer (415KB PDF).

 Most of the services listed under Accessing Support and Information offer support for carers as well as for the person in crisis.

 In addition, these Helplines offer support specifically for carers.

 - Mind Mental Health Carer Helpline — 1300 554 660 (Business Hours)